deltachat/deltachat-pages/de/help.md

 We will _not_ collect any personally identifiable information about you.

-### Can I use a classic email address with Delta Chat?
+### Kann ich eine klassische E-Mail-Adresse mit Delta Chat verwenden?

 Yes, but only if the email address is used exclusively by [chatmail clients](https://chatmail.at/clients).